A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Background

 We organize the remaining sections of this paper as follows.
-In section \ref{sec2}, we describe our methodological approach.
-In section \ref{sec3}, we share our results of the MBMM and examine its association with EC treatment.
-Finally, in sections \ref{sec4} and \ref{sec5}, we provide a discussion and concluding remarks.
+In section \ref{sec2}, we describe our methodological approach, introducing the MBMM.
+In section \ref{sec3}, we apply the MBMM to our census-tract level data and examine its association with EC treatment.
+In section \ref{sec4}, we discuss the results and implications of this new approach to the field.